Craftsman Chipper/Vac Riding Mower AttachmentItem# 07125013000 | Model# 71-25013

 The Craftsman Chipper/Vac is a great tool, time and back saver.
 Believe it or not my wife love this thing.
 She gets it hooked up to the lawn tractor and off she goes.
 She starts, hooks up and empties the Chipper/Vac with ease.
 There is nothing sexier than coming home to you wife on the lawn mower.
 If you have leaves, pinestraw, pinecones, and/or sticks in your yard this thing what you need.
 One warning keep it of the gravel it does suck up a rock or two.
 However the job it does on the yard is great.

-- ONLINE ONLY!
-Extra 5% off tractor attachments sold by Sears.
+- Online Only!
+Extra 10% off Tractor Attachments items sold by Sears.
 Reflected in price shown.
-Offer ends 14-Mar-2015 See details.
+Offer ends 25-Apr-2015 See details.